Nonrefundable CCS Study Abroad Fee and Payments:

-January Programs: A $500.00 payment toward the cost of your CCS program is due by May 1, 2019 for January programs.
-The balance of the program cost is due in full by July 1, 2019 for January programs.
-For students with the CCS benefit, those monies will be applied to your CCS account after you have paid the balance over and above the value of your CCS benefit.
+A $500.00 payment toward the cost of your CCS program is due by June 1, 2023 for January programs.
+The balance of the program cost is due in full by July 1, 2023 for January programs.
 SAU tuition and fees for fall must be paid according to SAU deadlines before your air ticket can be purchased.
 CCS participants who do not meet payment deadlines may be removed from the program and should consult with the Business Office regarding payment arrangements prior to payment deadlines.
 Any necessary loans should be arranged and approved well in advance of payment deadlines.

-May/Summer Programs: A $500.00 payment toward the cost of your CCS program is due by November 1, 2019 for all May/June and summer programs.
-The balance of the program cost is due in full by December 1, 2019 for May/June programs.
-For students with the CCS benefit, those monies will be applied to your CCS account after you have paid the balance over and above the value of your CCS benefit.
+A $500.00 payment toward the cost of your CCS program is due by November 1, 2023 for all May/June and summer programs.
+The balance of the program cost is due in full by December 1, 2023 for May/June programs.
 SAU tuition and fees for spring must be paid according to SAU deadlines before your air ticket can be purchased.
 CCS participants who do not meet payment deadlines may be removed from the program and should consult with the Business Office regarding payment arrangements prior to payment deadlines.
 Any necessary loans should be arranged and approved well in advance of payment deadlines.

-IOCCS Experiences: Individualized option students are responsible for their own financial and travel arrangements; however, a $250 nonrefundable deposit is due within two weeks of the proposal approval by the Faculty Cross Cultural Committee in order to initiate the required COR 274 semester preparation.
-Of this deposit, $150 goes toward the study abroad fee and $100 is credited toward tutorial fees upon completion of COR 275.
-Tutorial fees for 4 credit hours (COR 274/275) apply to all IOCCS students.
+Individualized option students are responsible for their own financial and travel arrangements; however, a $250 nonrefundable deposit is due within two weeks of the proposal approval by the Faculty Cross Cultural Committee in order to initiate the required COR 374 semester preparation.
+Of this deposit, $150 goes toward the study away fee and $100 is credited toward tutorial fees upon completion of COR 375.
+Tutorial fees for 4 credit hours (COR 374/375) apply to all IOCCS students.

 CCS Program Withdrawal

-January Programs: A. Withdrawals before September 15, 2019 — 50% of the total program cost may be forfeited.
+A. Withdrawals before September 15, 2023 — 50% of the total program cost may be forfeited.

 In the case of a death in the immediate family or an illness that prevents the student from traveling (documentation required), an exception might be granted by the airlines for a voucher upon presentation of proper documentation.
 It would be the student’s responsibility to document in detail and negotiate with the airlines or the travel agent if such a case should arise.
 Any money refunded to SAU will be passed along to the student provided his/her SAU account was paid in full.
 Because this process sometimes deals with ticket consolidators, the process can take several months to a year to complete.
 Students may purchase trip cancellation insurance on their own and is recommended for at least the price of the air ticket.
 Please see below for information on obtaining such insurance.

-TUITION FOR CROSS CULTURAL STUDIES ONLY: If you are a full-time student at SAU both Fall and Spring semesters 2019-2020 and plan on participating in a COR 274/275 experience in May term or Summer 2020, you might consider not taking a class for Interim (January 2020) as your January “free class” would then be applied to the tuition charges for a May term or Summer 2020 CCS experience.
-If you take a January class and are enrolled on a May term or Summer 2020 CCS experience, in addition to the cost of your CCS program you will be charged for 3 credits of May term or Summer tuition.
-Summer school tuition is a bit over $1000 for three (3) credits.
+If you are a full-time student at SAU both Fall and Spring semesters 2023-2024 and plan on participating in a COR 374/375 experience in May term or Summer 2024, you might consider not taking a class for Interim (January 2024) as your January “free class” would then be applied to the tuition charges for a May term or Summer 2024 CCS experience.
+If you take a January class and are enrolled on a May term or Summer 2024 CCS experience, in addition to the cost of your CCS program you will be charged for 3 credits of May term or Summer tuition.
 Tuition and CCS program costs are separate monies.

-January 2020 program costs are firm prices.
-May term and summer 2020 program costs are projected at the time of this publication.
-Actual costs for May programs will be available during fall 2019.
-Costs for all program options are inclusive except for personal spending money, unless otherwise noted.2 (SAU reserves the right to make adjustments in all program costs if there are extreme fluctuations in the dollar exchange rate or airline costs.)
+January 2024 program costs are firm prices.
+May term and summer 2024 program costs are projected at the time of this publication.
+Actual costs for May programs will be available during fall 2023.
+Costs for all program options are inclusive except for personal spending money, unless otherwise noted.
+(SAU reserves the right to make adjustments in all program costs if there are extreme fluctuations in the dollar exchange rate or airline costs.)

 Students may purchase trip cancellation insurance on their own and are encouraged to speak with CCS personnel to get information on obtaining such insurance.
 This insurance is available from various insurance providers.
 One such provider, Travel Guard, has information available on their website: www.travelguard.com.
 Air tickets purchased for CCS programs are nonrefundable tickets.
 It is recommended that students consider insuring at least the cost of their air ticket.
 Please inform the CCS office if you purchase travel insurance.

-IMMUNIZATIONS/MEDICATIONS – It is recommended that you work with your primary care physician (PCP) or local travel clinic for immunizations during summer 2019 and bring documentation of your immunizations received to the CCS office in early September.
-Holton Health and Wellness Services (HHWS) can also help students obtain immunizations and prescriptions if students order, pay for and make appointments for those services at least 60-90 days prior to their program.
-All students are given the opportunity to sign up with HHWS during early COR 274 and pay for immunizations in the Business Office or on the portal via CashNET.
+It is recommended that you work with your primary care physician (PCP) or local travel clinic for travel immunizations during summer 2023.
+Holton Health and Wellness Services (HHWS) can help students obtain immunizations and prescriptions if students order, pay for and make appointments for those services at least 60-90 days prior to their program.
+All students are given the opportunity to sign up with HHWS during early COR 374 and pay for immunizations in the Business Office or on the portal via CashNET.
 Select “CCS Immunization Payment” on the drop down menu (NOT Cross Cultural Studies).